Requiem de Mozart in La Rochelle- Eglise Notre Dame de La Rochelle

 We arrived half an hour early under threat of our discounted seats being given to someone else.
 This gave us time to really explore the space from our smallish chairs, bound together at intervals of four chairs by long pieces of timber.
 I could see many people before me had worn the rear stretcher of the chair in front by placing their feet up onto the back of the chair rail.
 It tried it myself.
 Not an improvement from my feet flat on the floor.
 A nice blonding effect had been achieved from all those shoes scuffing on the wood.
 They had found this comfortable enough, I didn’t.

 Looking further upward.
 Oh, the ceiling is missing some plaster.
-I could see the bared laths and on further research it seems Notre Dame in La Rochelle was not as affluent as Eglise St Saveur not far away.
+I could see the bared lathes and on further research, it seems Notre Dame in La Rochelle was not as affluent as Eglise St Saveur not far away.

 Founded in 1077 on a small eminence overlooking salt marshes, it was originally a modest chapel serving the population of the hamlet of Cougnes, which existed before La Rochelle.